epinio/docs/docs/tutorials/single-dev-workflow.md

 :::note

 This tutorial will not explain how to install a local Kubernetes cluster and assumes you know how to do it.
-However, depending on your choice, there's already some examples in **Epinio howtos** section which contains links to the respective clusters' installation docs.
+However, depending on your choice, there's already some examples in the **Epinio Howtos** section which contains links to the respective clusters' installation docs.

 :::